-Application deadline: 8 March 2021
+Application deadline: 30 September 2021

-The Journal of Poverty and Social Justice provides an internationally unique forum for leading research on the themes of poverty and social justice.
+JPSJ provides an internationally unique forum for leading research on the themes of poverty and social justice.
 The journal explores poverty and social justice in relation to social security (broadly defined), employment, area regeneration, housing, health, education and criminal justice, as well as issues of ethnicity, gender, disability, and other social inequalities.
-The Journal encompasses an original and exciting mix of scholarly research articles and lively policy- and practice-oriented discussions of topical questions for its academic and applied audiences.
+The journal encompasses an original and exciting mix of scholarly research articles and lively policy- and practice-oriented discussions of topical questions for its academic and applied audiences.

-Learn more about the Journal of Poverty and Social Justice
+Learn more about the journal

 This is an exciting opportunity to help shape and develop the journal over the coming 3-5 years.
-The Editors, Section Editors and Editorial Management Board work very closely together, are very supportive and meet at least twice a year, either in person or virtually, to help inform future content of the journal.
+The Editors, Associate Editors, Section Editors and Editorial Management Board work very closely together, are very supportive and meet at least twice a year, either in person or virtually, to help inform future content of the journal.

 Applications should address the following questions:

 - What you can bring to the journal in terms of your experience of working on other journals, your areas of relevant expertise and why you feel you meet the requirements of the role?

 - How you will contribute to consolidating and increasing JPSJ’s growing international presence and ensuring the high quality of articles published to achieve an impressive Journal Impact Factor?

 - Please set out your vision and a clear editorial strategy for the journal to show how you would like to see it develop over the next five years.